- »Queensland Prepares for Responsible Gambling Awareness Week

 The measures are being implemented on a national and local scale in accordance with the 2017 Interactive Gambling Amendment Act.

-“We all have a role to play in minimizing the negative impacts of gambling and problem gambling on Queenslanders,” D’Ath added.
+“We all have a role to play in minimizing the negative impacts of problem gambling on Queenslanders,” D’Ath added.
 The strengthening of regulation and controls is helping, especially with the growing availability of interactive wagering.